-- ❖ All exams and ALSs will be online. - ➤ All exams will be proctored online via Zoom or Google Meet. - > All ALSs will be held during lecture hours. - > Midterm exam date and time will be announced during the semester. - You will be asked several questions through SUCourse+. - We will have an online final exam during the regular finals period.
-Student resources will decide and announce the exact date and time for the exam. - You will be asked several questions through SUCourse+. - For each online examination (quiz, midterm, final) - > You will be solving/implementing the questions on SUCourse+. - > We will manually grade all your answers (code, text) on SUCourse+. - ➤ Don't worry about timing.
+- All exams and quizzes will be in person/physical/in-class. - All exams will be proctored. - > All quizzes will be held during lecture hours. - ➤ All quiz dates will be announced at least one lecture prior to the quiz. - You will be asked one question on paper. - > Midterm exam date and time will be announced during the semester. - You will be asked several questions. - ➤ We will have a final exam during the regular finals period.
+Student resources will decide and announce the exact date and time for the exam. - You will be asked several questions. - For each examination (quiz, midterm, final) - You will be solving/implementing the questions on paper in a limited time. - We will manually grade your answers, but some questions may be non-partial. - ➤ Don't worry about timing.
 You will have enough time to solve each question.
-However, note that "enough time" does not mean "unlimited time". - > Other details will be announced prior to each examination. - ❖ After any examination (midterm, final, etc.) some students will be called for an oral exam.
+However, note that "enough time" does not mean "unlimited time". - Other details will be announced prior to each examination. - After any examination (take-home exam, quiz, midterm, final, etc.) some students may be called for an oral exam. - Some students will be selected randomly.

-- > Some students will be selected randomly. - > Some students will be selected based on any irregularities in their performance and/or the level of work they submit (i.e. using objects or paradigms we have not showed during lectures) - > All oral exams will be done over Zoom or Google Meet. - Each oral exam will be recorded. - > The students must at all times keep their camera on. - ➤ The students will share their entire screens (not specific tabs or windows) and do their work on the IDE (VS, Xcode, etc.) that they have done their original work on. - ➤ The performance of the student during these oral exams will affect their grades of the examination they have been called upon. - Ex: If you are called for an oral exam for Midterm, your performance will affect your Midterm grade. - ➤ If a student fails to show up at an oral exam, or does not obey the rules of camera and/or screen sharing he/she will automatically get 0 (zero) points from that grading item. - ❖ At the end of the semester almost all students will have been called to at least one oral exam.
-Some may be called to multiple oral exams. - ❖ At the end of the semester, course grades will be calculated using a predefined point distribution. - ➤ We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - Your grade will not depend on any other students' grade. - > We have no intention of releasing the letter grade boundaries. - ❖ There will be at least 4-6 steps on the project during the semester.
-All of the assigned steps will be graded and monitored by a TA that is assigned to your project.
-Your TA may ask for an oral exam for any step and it will be taken into consideration in the overall grade.
-Each step will have a differen weight in overall grading. - ❖ There will be many ALS's during the semester.
-All ALS's will be through Top Hat.
-Each Top Hat question will be considered as a single ALS.
-The worst 1/3 of them will be discarded, and the rest of them will have equal weight on grading.
-In other words, if there are 3N different ALS questions, best 2N grades will be taken into consideration.
+- > Some students will be selected based on any irregularities in their performance and/or the level of work they submit (i.e. using objects or paradigms we have not showed during lectures) - ➤ All oral exams will be done over Zoom or Google Meet. - Each oral exam will be recorded. - > The students must at all times keep their camera on. - > The students will share their entire screens (not specific tabs or windows) and do their work on the IDE (VS, Xcode, etc.) that they use regularly. - ➤ The performance of the student during these oral exams will affect their grades of the examination they have been called upon. - Ex: If you are called for an oral exam for Quiz #3, your performance will affect your Quiz #3 grade. - ➤ If a student fails to show up at an oral exam, or does not obey the rules of camera and/or screen sharing he/she will automatically get 0 (zero) points from that grading item. - ❖ At the end of the semester almost all students will have been called to at least one oral exam.
+Some may be called to multiple oral exams. - At the end of the semester, course grades will be calculated using a predefined point distribution.
+Variations (or coefficients) may apply according to the average success of the entire class. - We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - > We have no intention of releasing the letter grade boundaries. - ❖ There will be at least 4 take-home exams during the semester.
+All of the assigned take-home exams will be graded and taken into consideration in the overall grade.
+Each take-home exam will have equal weight in overall grading. - ❖ There will be at least 3 quizzes during the semester.
+We will have written (in-class) quizzes during the semester.
+The worst of them will be discarded, and the rest of them will have equal weight on grading.
+In other words, if there are N different quizzes, best N-1 grades will be taken into consideration.